-NOTE: An alternative is the combination of a set of expectation target values that the MnS producer can achieve together with their (expected) impacts.
+NOTE 2: An alternative is the combination of a set of expectation target values that the MnS producer can achieve together with their (expected) impacts.

-NOTE: The impacts refer to information about the changes and outcomes on the expectation objects of the intent and on other related intents from the same intent MnS consumer.
-The exact characterization of what is reported is FFS.
+NOTE 3: The impacts refer to information about the changes and outcomes on the expectation objects of the intent and on other related intents from the same intent MnS consumer.
+The exact characterization of what is reported is For Further Study.

-E.g. for an expectation target on energy consumption, the impact may include which cells could be deactivated, or which other intents (e.g. coverage related intents) could be affected. be applied to the intent (i.e.,) to make the intent fulfillable.
+E.g. for an expectation target on energy consumption, the impact may include which cells could be deactivated, or which other intents (e.g. coverage related intents) could be applied to make the intent fulfillable.

-NOTE: Example changes could include: omitting certain intentExpectations and/or expectationTarget(s) or changing the properties of intentExpectations and/or expectationTarget(s).
+NOTE 4: Example changes could include: omitting certain intentExpectations and/or expectationTarget(s) or changing the properties of intentExpectations and/or expectationTarget(s).